 Before going to any Himalayan destination including the Har Ki Dun trek, you need to take permission and the permit of the Indian Mountaineering Foundation (IMF) to let your Himalaya trekking expedition go smoothly.
 It takes one day to issue this permit.

-These permits and permissions are really important to take before going on any Indian trek because they are ones who give you the authority to enter a certain region.
+These permits and permissions are really important to take before going on any Indian trek because they are the ones who give you the authority to enter a certain region.

 If you are going on a trekking expedition through a trekking company then they take these permissions on your behalf and sort your issues.